Storytellers-App/team-project-19-storytellers-of-canada/deliverable-2/README.md

 - We have not deployed this app yet, but will after our final version is polished

 #### <ins>For TAs / Testing:</ins>
+Note: We currently recommend testing the application using Android, as due to Apple’s security policies there may be issues using the application on physical iPhone hardware.

 **On Android:**